-Where is the best place to buy property in Lisbon?
+Where is the best place to buy property in Lisbon, Portugal?

 What is it like to live in the areas of Baixa and Chiado?

-This area is generally referred to as downtown Lisbon.
-It is also one of the go-to places for tourists.
-It is flanked on one side by Praça do Comércio and on the other side, Avenida da Liberdade, and Baixa and its surroundings are also very pedestrian friendly.
-If you’re looking to find somewhere that is conveniently located, but also has all the charm of the Portuguese capital’s historic streets, then this is the right spot to go for.
+These areas are generally referred to as downtown Lisbon.
+They are also among the go-to places for tourists.
+They are flanked on one side by Praça do Comércio and on the other side by Avenida da Liberdade and Baixa, and their surroundings are also very pedestrian friendly.
+If you’re looking to find somewhere that is conveniently located, but also has all the charm of the Portuguese capital’s historic streets, this is the right spot.
 It is also close to the main shopping district and big brand stores, with good transport links to the rest of the city.
-It is also near

 Property prices in Baixa and Chiado

-The freguesia (municipal district) of Santa Maria Maior, which encompasses the neighborhoods of Baixa and Chiado, is one of the most expensive places to buy property in Lisbon.
-Property costs on average €6,145per m².
+The freguesia (municipal district) of Santa Maria Maior is where major landmarks such as Lisbon’s city hall and Lisbon Cathedral are located.
+It encompasses the neighborhoods of Baixa and Chiado, and it is one of the most expensive places to buy property in Lisbon.
+Property costs, on average, €6,145per m².

 Advantages of living in Baixa and Chiado